SUNIL-RAGHU/BasicTechnicalInterviewPrep/README.md

 # Function Library

-This repository contains a collection of functions implemented in C# programming language.
+This repository contains a collection of functions and Various Sorting Algorithms implemented in C# programming language.
 These functions cover various topics and can be used for different purposes.

 ## List of Functions